-Information Sheet 17: Reef Sharks
+Information sheet 17: Reef sharks

 - A. Most fish reproduce by males releasing sperm and females releasing eggs into the water.
 The sperm fertilises the eggs in the sea.
 But sharks and rays reproduce differently by internal fertilisation.
 Have students list the advantages and disadvantages of internal fertilisation (use the life-cycle illustration on Sheet 17). - B. Sharks are fished in large numbers for their fins which are used in shark fin soup.
 Tens of millions of sharks are caught each year and in many cases their fins are removed and the rest discarded.
+Selling shark is prohibited in Kiribati, so shark fin exports are banned at the national level.
 Ask students to discuss why sharks, in particular, are easily overexploited?
-Hint - think about a shark's method of reproduction and its position on the energy pyramid (see Teachers' Resource Sheet 6: Marine food webs).
+Hint: think about a shark's method of reproduction and its position on the energy pyramid (see Teachers' Resource Sheet 6: Marine food webs).

-Information Sheet 18: Rays and Skates
+Information sheet 18: Rays and skates

-- A. Rays and skates are related to sharks but feed very differently.
+A. Rays and skates are related to sharks but feed very differently.
 Ask students to discuss the feeding of rays including the related manta ray.
-Why is the manta ray quite different from other rays? - B. Since December 2012, Cook Islands waters have been declared shark sanctuary.
-Have students discuss the need to protect sharks.
-What is the shark position in the marine food chain (see Teachers' Resource Sheet #6)?
+Why is the manta ray quite different from other rays?

-Information Sheet 19: Sea urchins
+Information sheet 19: Sea urchins

-A. Sea urchins in Cook Islands include atuke, kina and vana.
-Obtain several sea urchins and have groups of students dissect them, using the illustration as a guide.
+A. Obtain several sea urchins and have groups of students dissect them, using the accompanying illustration as a guide.
 Observe the external parts of the sea urchin including the tube feet and spines.
 Use scissors to carefully cut around the test (shell) as shown in the figure, without disturbing internal organs.
 The body is arranged in five parts like its seastar relatives.
 There are five gonads suspended on the inside of the test.

 Sea urchins feed on algae and small animals using a specialised apparatus called Aristotle's lantern which includes five calcareous plates (pyramids) that support five band-like teeth.
-The mouth leads into an oesophagus and intestine which exits at the anus at the top of the sea urchin.
+The mouth leads into an oesophagus and intestine which exits at the anus at the top of the sea urchin

-Information Sheet 20: Crown-of-thorns
+Information sheet 20: Crown-of-thorns

 A. Examine past outbreaks of crown-of-thorns in local areas.
-Were these outbreaks related to factors such as the time of the year?
+Were these outbreaks related to factors such as the time of the year, or rainfall?
 Investigate how local communities dealt with such outbreaks - were the methods used advisable?

-Information Sheet 21: Slipper lobsters
+Information sheet 21: Slipper lobsters

 - A. Ask students to interview local fishers who catch slipper lobsters.
 How do they catch them?
 Where are they caught?
-Are slipper lobsters as common as they were 5 years ago? - B. What actions could local fishers take to ensure that slipper lobsters are not over-fished?
+Are slipper lobsters as common as they were five years ago? - B. What actions could local fishers take to ensure that slipper lobsters are not over-fished?

-Information Sheet 22: Ark clams
+Information sheet 22: Ark clams